 and if you like Treacle Sponge.
 This Pouding Chomeur is pretty darn close, it’s actually a French Canadian dessert that was created in Quebec, Canada during the first depression.
 It translates to Poor Man’s Pudding and really does remind me of a yummy treacle sponge.

-I finished off the Gingerbread Baked Oats with a drizzle of icing, which can be made with a small amount of icing sugar and a little bit of fat-free yoghurt or milk, the yoghurt is syn free but for the teeny amount of milk used to the syns would be negligible.
+I finished off the Gingerbread Baked Oats with a drizzle of icing, which can be made with a small amount of icing sugar and a little bit of fat-free yoghurt or milk, the yoghurt is fat free but for the teeny amount of milk used would be negligible.
 You can drizzle the icing over the cake, but adding it to a sandwich bag, pushing it to one corner, snipping off the end and it then works as a handing piping bag.

-If you don't fancy icing, this Gingerbread Baked Oats would be even more decadent with some low syn custard if you have a few more additional syns or maybe even some light cream.
+If you don't fancy icing, this Gingerbread Baked Oats would be even more decadent with some low fat custard or maybe even some light cream.

 Don't want to make one whole baked oats dish?
-Then make into 3 or 4 mini ones instead that you can enjoy throughout the day for your Healthy Extra B and 3.5 syns.
+Then make into 3 or 4 mini ones instead that you can enjoy throughout.
 Just watch the baking time, as they will bake slightly quickly that if you do one single Gingerbread Baked Oats.

 WHAT KITCHEN ITEMS DO I NEED TO MAKE THIS MINCE PIE BAKED OATS?